 I see the question asked ALL.THE.TIME.
 What are the best diapers to buy for your new baby?
 And there’s no real answer because it’s an individual decision.
 But there are a few brands I’ve tried, and I’ll share my experiences with you here, along with some tips for finding the best diapers for your newborn.
+Update 5/19/2021: check out my favorite breastfeeding tips to help you on your journey!
+This post contains affiliate links.

 When my baby was born, I went straight to my sister and asked her which diapers she used.
 I stuck with one brand for a while, until it disappointed me.
 I tried a few new brands.
 I’ve discovered many things along the way, and here are some tips and feedback.